TochaFh/FastConsole.Input/README.md

 * ### Notes
 The methods accept IInputOptions and NOT SimpleINputOpt, so you can create your own implementation.

-There's another implementation of IInputOptions, it's the CoolInputOpt, which is like SimpleINputOpt but it's cool, because you can use CoolText (from [FastConsole](https://github.com/TochaFh/FastConsole)) instead of string!
+There's another implementation of IInputOptions, it's the CoolInputOpt, which is like SimpleInputOpt but it's cool, because you can use CoolText (from [FastConsole](https://github.com/TochaFh/FastConsole)) instead of string!

 This library depends on [FastConsole](https://github.com/TochaFh/FastConsole).
 Probably when you add this to your project, FastConsole is automatically added.